Dave Nichol

 David Alexander Nichol (February 9, 1940 – September 22, 2013) was a Canadian businessman and product marketing expert.
-As head of product development and eventually President of Loblaws Supermarkets, Nichol introduced the President's Choice store branded lines of products in the 1970s that propelled Loblaws from a struggling supermarket chain to an industry leader.
+As head of product development and eventually president of Loblaws Supermarkets, Nichol introduced the President's Choice store branded lines of products in the 1970s that propelled Loblaws from a struggling supermarket chain to an industry leader.
 For a time, as a pitchman for Loblaws, he became a recognizable Canadian business personality, largely due to his being featured in thirty-second commercials, and thirty-minute infomercials during the mid-1990s.

 Early life

 He was born in Chatham, Ontario.

 Nichol's father was a railway station agent, so the family moved around frequently.

 Nichol completed his undergraduate degree at the University of Western Ontario’s School of Business (1962).
+He completed a law degree at the University of British Columbia and a Masters in Law from Harvard.

 While at UWO, his roommate was Galen Weston Sr., from one of the richest families in Canada.
-Nichol completed a law degree at the University of British Columbia and a Masters in Law from Harvard.

 Nichol was the best man at Weston's wedding.

 Career

-His first job after Harvard was with McKinsey & Company's Toronto management consulting office.
+Nichol's first job after Harvard was with McKinsey & Company's Toronto management consulting office.

 Loblaws

 In 1972, Galen Weston asked Nichol to help him with his family's supermarket chain, Loblaws.
-He joined the company that year as Executive Vice-President.
+He joined the company that year as executive vice president.